Webcam model: Hosting websites

 Webcam models typically make use of third-party websites to stream their real-time video performances on the Internet.
 Some sites charge viewers a fixed fee per minute, although many allow free access for unregistered visitors.
 These Internet hosting websites, known as camming sites, take care of the technical work – hosting the video feed broadcast, processing payments, providing an intuitive interface, advertising – so that the cam model only has to focus on the actual shows for their video chat room.

 A fee can be charged for service as a percentage of the revenue made by the model.
 To improve security and anonymity, some webcamming services (such as Live Stars) use blockchain technology to handle the payment and to protect the model's entered personal information.
 SpankChain is another similar camming site and cryptocurrency.

 By presenting hundreds of different models via individual chat rooms, a camming site becomes a talent aggregator and middleman.
-Though a camming website may carry many hundreds of models, they frequently provide an interface for the viewer to easily switch between the most-visited models' rooms, and that interface occasionally resembles the multiple channel selection of cable television.
+Though a camming website may carry many hundreds of models, they frequently provide an interface for the viewer to easily switch between the most-visited models' rooms, and said interface occasionally resembles the multiple channel selection of cable television.

-Most cam models are independent contractors for camming sites, and are not employees.
+Most cam models are independent contractors for camming sites, and are usually not employees.

-Camming sites typically supply each webcam model with an individual profile webpage where the performer can describe themselves and more importantly, create a virtual store where they can sell items like videos, photos, personal clothing, and memberships to their fan club.
+Camming sites typically supply each webcam model with an individual profile webpage where the performer can describe themselves and create a virtual store where they can sell items like videos, photos, personal clothing, and memberships to their fan club.
 The profile page's virtual store creates a stream of passive income, meaning that even if a camgirl is not online and performing, she can still generate money while fans come to the ever-present profile page to purchase its wares.
 Some of the most popular items are homemade videos cam models make of themselves.
 While most of these videos are sexual in nature, they often include elements of comedy, fashion, and a narration of their lifestyles.

 The affordability of and access to new video recording technology has spawned new variations and genres of pornography since individual women, as well as industry players, can now create content.
 A profile page might also sell contact information like a personal phone number, a spot on a model's Snapchat contact list, or the ability to send her private messages through a camming site's friends list.
 The profile page may also suggest tip amounts for real-time performance requests, like a sexy dance, a song request, removal of clothing, or a particular sex act.
 All prices on a profile page are listed in quantities of tips, which are electronic tokens that the viewer can buy in bunches from the cam site to be given to various models during the performance, or in later purchases upon the profile page.